 It is the custom with words to accommodate themselves to the context in which they find themselves.
 The same word, used in the realm of space, may be colored with a new light when used in the realm of time.
 Arche means beginning or origin when used of time; but when used of government it denotes, not the first in time, but position--the highest--a sovereignty.

 So, too, pro means before, whether of time or place.
 The context alone can tell.
 Both of these words are used in the first chapter of Colossians in describing what our Lord is.
 To say that He is (at present) before (in the past) is an anachronism.
 To say that He is (at present) the beginning (in the past) is likewise impossible.
 The time is defined for us by the verb.
 It is in the present, not past, and we must translate accordingly.
 He is before in position--He takes precedence of all.
 He is first in position--He is sovereign.
 These observations will help us in studying the word telos, usually translated end, for it, too is used of time as well as in other connections.

-In English the primary meaning of the word "end" is termination, cessation.
+In English, the primary meaning of the word "end" is termination or cessation.
 That this is not the primary force of the Greek word telos we shall endeavor to show.

 This lucid example shows that, far from meaning cessation or extinction, the word "end" actually denies that thought, for it points to results, issues and consequences which can only be possible in the absence of annihilation.
 Job would never have had any "end of the Lord" if his existence had come to an end.